What Is Triumph in Love?

 I speak now about a woman whose life and work are valuable in showing the fight between these two possibilities.
 I am writing about just a few aspects of the full, important life of Aphra Behn, 1640-1689, who was described by Mr. Siegel in a lecture as “a very noteworthy 17th century English writer.”
 She is said to be the first woman to make her living writing: her complete works—19 full-length plays, poems, stories, and novels—fill seven volumes.
 Her “comedies of intrigue” were popular Restoration plays.
 Along with the fact that at 26, she was a spy in the service of King Charles II—the following is said about Aphra Behn in Westminster Abbey, where she is buried: “She was Mistress of all the pleasing Arts of conversation, but us’d ’em not to any but those who love Plaindealing.”

 I feel this is true—Aphra Behn had an impelling desire to be honest.
 It arose from an interest in the world that had scope and particularity.
 For instance, I was amazed to learn that she used sign language in her plays.
-And in 1688 she published a revolutionary, courageous work titled Oroonoko, or the Royal Slave, about which Mr. Siegel said, it was “the first novel which tried to deal with the African as a human being, and sometimes [she] is said to have written the first anti-slavery novel.”
+And in 1688 she published a revolutionary, courageous work titled Oroonoko, or the Royal Slave, about which Mr. Siegel said in an Aesthetic Realism class, it was—

 In her comedies, Aphra Behn could put together intrigue and “plaindealing” in a way both deep and delightful, that made for art.
 Her characters often mingle the noble and conniving, innocence and mischief.
 For instance, her most popular comedy, The Rover of 1677, satirizes the coyness, silliness, and insincerity of both sexes in love.
 Set in Naples in Carnival time, two sisters, Hellena and Florinda, are talking: